smmf/pubsub-bench/README.md

 It will run a single thread that publishes messages of 100 bytes.
 To change the defaults use:

-    -Dexec.args="3 1000"
+    -Dexec.args="NAME-OF-COMM-SYSTEM 3 1000 BOOT-SEQ"

+Where NAME-OF-COMM-SYSTEM is one of "HazelcastCommSystem" or "ZeroMQCommSystem" (the default is the former).

-First arg is the number of threads and the second is the message payload in bytes.
+Second arg is the number of threads and the third is the message payload in bytes.

+If using ZeroMQ you need a sequencer.
+Either you run it by itself with

+    mvn exec:java -Dexec.mainClass="bench.pubsub.ZeroMQSequencer"

+Or you need to use the fourth arg when launching one of the nodes.

 To adjust the JVM params on can use e.g.: